molecularmachinist/functional_sampling_tool/example/README.md

 To begin, you should have downloaded this repo, and installed all the required python packages, as well as have gromacs installed.
 To start off, `cd` into the `initialize` folder and take a look around.
 This is how you should set up your own project, when you start running one.
 You'll notice the `config.py` is already set up, a starting structure is in `initial/start.gro`, along with a corresponding topology in `topol.top`.

 The `sbatch_launch.sh` is where you would normally add you SLURM commands to run the job on a supercomputer.
 In this example case it is just a bash script that runs the repetitions on the local machine.
 To produce an example of the `sbatch_launch.sh` and `config.py`, you can run `fst make_templates`.
-Don't run it now, or you would overwrite teh current files.
+Don't run it now, or you would overwrite the current files.

 `index_grompp.ndx` is, for now, needed even if you have no special groups in the mdp file.
-To make one wih just the defaults, use
+To make one with just the defaults, use
 ```
 echo q | gmx make_ndx -f initial/start.gro -o index_grompp.ndx
 ```